i05nagai/memorandum/language/english_speaking.md

 * divide/cut/split somethin ginto two or more parts
     * the book is divided into three parts
     * split
+        * The process can be split into three phases
         * split on
             * a small group of input variables to split on
             * to divide into two or more parts, esp. along a particular line